 Qualifications of Providers

-- Interpreters are certified through the Registry of Interpreters for the Deaf (RID), and are expected to adhere to the Interpreter Code of Professional Conduct, as well as all policies and procedures of ASU.
+- Interpreters are certified through the Registry of Interpreters for the Deaf (RID), and are expected to adhere to the Interpreter Code of Professional Conduct, as well as all policies and procedures of App State.

-- Remote Live Captioners are certified through the National Court Reporters Association (NCRA) and graduates of accredited captioning programs, and are expected to adhere to policies of accredited programs and policies and procedures of ASU.
+- Remote Live Captioners are certified through the National Court Reporters Association (NCRA) and graduates of accredited captioning programs, and are expected to adhere to policies of accredited programs and policies and procedures of App State.

 Role of Interpreter